CosmWasm/cosmwasm/MIGRATING.md

   - Before:
     `match err { ContractResult::Err(msg) => assert_eq!(msg, "Unauthorized"), ... }`
   - After: `match err { Err(StdError::Unauthorized{ .. }) => {}, ... }`
-- Remove all imports / use of `ContractResult`
+- Remove all imports/use of `ContractResult`
 - You must specify `CosmosMsg::Native` type when calling `cosmwasm_vm::testing::{handle, init}`.
 You will want to `use cosmwasm_std::{HandleResult, InitResult}` or